This page gives a guide how to configure and tune applications that use large state.

 heap (to store timers on the heap, default) and

 Note The combination RocksDB state backend / with incremental checkpoint / with heap-based timers currently does NOT support asynchronous snapshots for the timers state.

 Other state like keyed state is still snapshotted asynchronously.
 Please note that this is not a regression from previous versions and will be resolved with

 Flink provides some predefined collections of option for RocksDB for different settings, which can be set for example via

 We expect to accumulate more such profiles over time.
 Feel free to contribute such predefined option profiles when you found a set of options that work well and seem representative for certain workloads.

-Important: RocksDB is a native library, whose allocated memory not from the JVM, but directly from the process’ native memory.
+Note RocksDB is a native library that allocates memory directly from the process, and not from the JVM.
 Any memory you assign to RocksDB will have to be accounted for, typically by decreasing the JVM heap size of the TaskManagers by the same amount.
-Not doing that may result in YARN/Mesos/etc terminating the JVM processes for allocating more memory than configures.
+Not doing that may result in YARN/Mesos/etc terminating the JVM processes for allocating more memory than configured.